Meet the Staff

 Maggie is a native of Blount County, and a current student of Maryville College.
 Although she has only been hiking for a little over a year, her first camping trip was in Cades Cove at the age of 4 months, and she has been in the Smokies ever since.
 She eventually hopes to hike the Appalachian Trail (maybe after graduation…).
 In the meantime, she hikes with her daughter and manages and leads the Mary T. Wilson Hikers’ Guild, a beginner/kid-friendly hiking group in the Maryville area.

 Born in the great state of Texas, Meagan relocated to Maryville 2001.
 She competed in equestrian and rock climbing competitions for a number of years before moving to Murfreesboro for college.
 There, Meagan worked for Middle Tennessee State University as a rock climbing, white water rafting, and backpacking guide for two years.
-She relocated back to Maryville and now attends Maryville College to study Outdoor Recreation.
+She relocated back to Maryville and now attends Maryville College to study Environmental Studies and Statistics.
 Meagan loves to spend her free time climbing, backpacking, and general adventuring with friends; at the store she’s known for telling the corniest jokes.
 Certified in Wilderness First Aid and underwater basket weaving, she’s never seen without a cup of coffee and her trusty pug at her side.